nbrisset/CTF/grehack-ctf-2016/my-first-reverse-50/README.md

 ExitProcess
 ```

-We are given the end of a phrase: rs1ng_1s_c00l!
+We are given the end of a sentence: rs1ng_1s_c00l!

 It is definitely a program which asks for a password (Password?), and indicates if the password is (Correct!) or not.